 I always put a lot of pressure on myself to be acceptable to others.
 In this new place I quickly learned that it was important to have the right brand of clothing and jewelry, and that my kids needed to have the in things so they wouldn’t be left out.
 It was easy to get sucked into that way of thinking.
 I made sure my kids had those things, even if I had to spend more than I should to keep them current with the latest trends.
 I didn’t want them to feel the way I felt – not good enough.
 And I thought that was the way to do it.

 Several mothers on the street gathered in the driveway of the house next door with their patio chairs and their refreshments every afternoon.
 They talked while their kids played in the street nearby.
-I tried at first to go and sit with them and I mostly listened, but I wasn’t comfortable with they talked about other people.
+I tried at first to go and sit with them and I mostly listened, but I wasn’t comfortable with them when they talked about other people.

 Sometimes I noticed that their kids didn’t always play with mine and I took it personally.
 One instance, I can remember where several of the kids on the street were going to one child’s house and everyone was invited to go – except my children.
 It broke my heart!
 After that I stopped going out to the driveway with the other moms.